MuriloChianfa/ioncube-encoder-action/README.md

 - **Configure Workflow**: Copy the example workflow into your project's .github/workflows directory, adjusting parameters as needed.
+- **Setup secrets**: Setup the needed action secrets into your repository .github/workflows directory, adjusting parameters as needed.
 - **Run Workflow**: Push your changes to trigger the IonCube encoding workflow and enjoy the automated process.